 Exercise care, diligence and skill to the reasonable person standard

 Board members must exercise care, diligence and skill that a reasonable person would do in similar circumstances.
-Under the law, being reasonable means avoid harming others, acting prudently and taking proper precautions.
+Under common law, being reasonable means avoid harming others, acting prudently and taking proper precautions.
 Custom, industry practice and statutory or regulatory standards can all be factors in determining what is reasonable.

 Avoid conflict of Interest